wangkaixin219/CE7455-Assignment/assignment-2/README.md

-# Feed Forward Language Modeling
+# Named Entity Recognition Language Modeling

 Named Entity Recognition (NER) is an important information extraction task that requires to identify and classify named entities in a given text.
 These entity types are usually predefined like location, organization, person, and time.
 In this exercise, you will learn how to develop a neural NER model